tobsthetobs/TruthTableCalculator/README.md

 ## Installation

-Use the a package manager like [pip](https://pip.pypa.io/en/stable/) to install to install the following libaries if not downloading executeable:
+Use the a package manager like [pip](https://pip.pypa.io/en/stable/) to install to install the following packages used:

 ```bash
 pip install -r requirements.txt